AndroidJunior9/SmartScribe/README.md

 # SmartScribe

 SmartScribe is a web application built with Flask, Python, HTML, CSS, and JavaScript that leverages the Nylas SDK and Hugging Face Text Summarization API to enhance your email inbox experience.
+This project is made for Nylas and AI: Email and Calendaring for the Future Hackthon

 ## Setting up Nylas in your project